ChenFangM/Twatter/README.md

   * Constructing a to-do list db and incorporating its functionality
 * Ziying Jian
   * Constructing a functioning login and registration page
-  * Finding and incorporating Cat API and Trivia API
   * Incorporating YouTube API

 ## Description